omprabhu31/omprabhu31/README.md

 - ⚡ Fun fact: ...
 -->

 Hey there, nice to see you!
-I am Om Prabhu.
+I am Om Prabhu, a third year undergraduate student at the Department of Mechanical Engineering.
+IIT Bombay.
-I am interested in mathematics (mainly linear algebra), programming and video games.
+I am interested in mathematics (mainly linear algebra) and control theory.
+I am also an aspiring Unity game developer with a keen interest in programming and 2D pixel art.
-To know more about me and my projects, kindly visit [my website](https://omprabhu31.github.io/).
+To know more about me, kindly visit [my website](https://omprabhu31.github.io/).
 Otherwise, feel free to browse my repositories and dig stuff up!

 <img src="https://github-readme-stats.vercel.app/api?username=omprabhu31&&show_icons=trueicon_color=ffa500&text_color=ffffff&bg_color=000000" width="100%"/>